 The transport system in Wakatipu has not been able to keep up with growth in businesses, residents and visitors, and there is a lack of transport choice in the Upper Clutha.
-The dispersed, low density settlement pattern means many people are reliant jobs, education and facilities.
+The dispersed, low density settlement pattern means many people are reliant on private vehicles to access jobs, education and facilities.
 Queenstown's role as a domestic and international tourism gateway is compounding these issues, adding to congestion, emissions and safety issues.

-The transport network is constrained geographically, with numerous parts of Queenstown Lakes served by one route, many of which are vulnerable to closure (e.g. due to weather) and roads are generally the This also limits the resilience of the network to incidents.
+The transport network is constrained geographically, with numerous parts of Queenstown Lakes served by one route, many of which are vulnerable to closure (e.g. due to weather) and roads are generally the only viable means of transport.
+This also limits the resilience of the network to incidents.
 The topography of the area also makes providing additional infrastructure challenging and prohibitively expensive in some instances, meaning further efficiencies in the use of existing road corridors is required.